nattergabriel/mcq-pipeline/README.md

 #### 3.1.
 Extract content from PDFs

-This command reads PDFs from your input directory, extracts the text, and saves it to the specified output directory.
+This command processes all PDF files located in the `input_pdfs_dir` defined in your config.
+It extracts the content and saves it in the `extracted_content_dir`.

 ```bash
 python main.py extract